panjazz

 El bebop rompe con los códigos establecidos.
 Esta versión de All the Things You Are lo ilustra perfectamente: la melodía del estándar aparece esbozada brevemente antes de dar paso a una serie de solos incisivos e imaginativos.
 Parker, con su fraseo fulgurante, y Gillespie, con su sonoridad brillante, reinventan el tema a través de una improvisación libre y sofisticada, sostenida por el acompañamiento ágil y flexible de Hart, Palmieri, Stewart y Cole.

-All the Things You Are: complessità armonica e successo inatteso
+All The Things You Are: complessità armonica e successo inatteso

 Uno standard reinventato dai maestri del bebop